Fraud in electronic commerce in Latin America

 Avoid false positives

-Rejecting all suspicious transactions can be counterproductive for your company, since according to a report by Aite, losses due to false positives are expected to increase to $443 billion in 2021.
+Rejecting all suspicious transactions can backfire on your business, as Aite reports that losses due to false positives are expected to rise to $443 billion in 2021.

-But false positives, more than the value lost during a purchase, can also cause customers to be lost, since at least 32% of customers are falsely rejected and decide not to buy from that merchant again.
+But false positives can lead to lost customers rather than lost value during a purchase, as at least 32% of customers are falsely rejected and decide not to buy from that merchant again.

 Have fraud prevention solutions

-Merchants should invest in implementing in-house or outsourced fraud prevention solutions to help, because fraud prevention tools built into a shopping cart platform do not always correctly detect attempted fraud.
+Merchants must invest in implementing in-house or outsourced fraud prevention solutions to help, as fraud prevention tools built into a shopping cart platform do not always correctly detect attempted fraud.

-One of the best ways to do this is by employing a fraud prevention strategy that uses a two-pronged approach, both manual and automated, using computer algorithms, custom rules and proven statistical techniques to analyze current and historical data, fraud statistics across industries and transactional information.
+One of the best ways to do this is by employing a fraud prevention strategy that uses a dual-pronged approach—both manual and automated—that utilizes computer algorithms, custom rules, and proven statistical techniques to analyze current and historical data, fraud statistics across all industries, and transactional information.

 Author: Victor Islas

-More than 12 years of international experience in digital business transformation, focus on Latam and the adoption of processes, cutting-edge technology, payment methods and fraud prevention for eCommerce.
+More than 12 years of international experience in digital business transformation, focusing on Latam and the adoption of processes, cutting-edge technology, payment methods and fraud prevention for eCommerce.